grimmer0125/dicom-web-viewer/README.md

 The extension is submitting and waitting for reviewing.

-## Install locally to develop or test
+## Install locally to develop or test (Extension mode)

 Ref: https://developer.chrome.com/extensions/getstarted

+1. `yarn install`.
+2. `yarn build`.
-1. Open the Extension Management page by navigating to `chrome://extensions`.
+3. Open the Extension Management page by navigating to `chrome://extensions`.
     - The Extension Management page can also be opened by clicking on the Chrome menu, hovering over `More Tools` then selecting `Extensions`.
-2. Enable Developer Mode by clicking the toggle switch next to Developer mode.
+4. Enable Developer Mode by clicking the toggle switch next to Developer mode.
-3. Click the LOAD UNPACKED button and select the extension directory.
+5. Click the LOAD UNPACKED button and select the `build subfolder` in extension directory.

 ## After Installing